athena-labz/athena/README.md

 ### 7. Future Work
 There are a number of extensions to the described protocol that we need to further review in details for a flawless implementation and to enlarge the service scope available as well enhance handling and metadata management.
 A few of them are followings:

-    1. Ensuring anonymity while digitally identifying in  a decentralized way each registered  member.
-Atala Prism (5) will be the natural reference to cooperate    with
+   -Ensuring anonymity while digitally identifying in  a decentralized way each registered  member.
+Atala Prism (6) will be the natural reference to cooperate with

-    2. The role of DSET  token
+    -The role of DSET  token

-    3. A enlarged governance model, to allow token staking and stakeholders to participate at protocol design decisions, development and changes
+    -A enlarged governance model, to allow token staking and stakeholders to participate at protocol design decisions, development and changes

-    4. Additional incentive method to boost members appeal
+    -Additional incentive method to boost members appeal

-    5. A mechanism to encompass enterprises management rule into a system run through Neural Network
+    -A mechanism to encompass enterprises management rule into a system run through Neural Network

 ### 8. Conclusion